wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Project Details
 The Reinvention of my WSL based ChatBot....
-- This one will start off simple but innovative, then expand from there.
-- Decision to integrate gradio from the start, thus freed up a script.
-- Programmed towards Ubuntu 24 with Venv.
 - Programmed towards CPU, for simpler memory management. there will be no use of, opencl or vulkan, or gpu for now.
 - windows merged; by using gradio interface, removed window_2. and Window 1 became main_script.
 Window_2 will now be the "./scripts/interface.py" including, text and gradio interface, gradio interface displaying in the popup browser window.
 - Programmed towards Gguf models only, maintained in "./models"; The model must now have a relating "./models/model_config.json" (useually supplied with the model). the program needs to scan this folder upon start, and utilize whatever model is there.